Article

 - What tasks, costs, and risks will the product be subject to according to Incoterms rules?

-- Is proof of origin required, and is the company’s record of proof accurate?
+- Is proof of origin required — for example on goods claiming preferential treatment under a free trade agreement — and is the company’s record of proof accurate?

-- Is the product subject to any retaliatory tariffs or duties?
+- Is the product subject to any additional tariffs or duties such as IEEPA, Section 232, 301, or AD/CVD?

 - Have compliance requirements been double-checked before shipment?